omokhele/Tic-Tac-Toe-Game-Project/README.md

 EDIT.

-Iwas able to achieve four things.
+I was able to achieve four things.

 1.  a play game button
 2. Clickable cells